Benderx2/R3X/README.md

 <h1>Writing programs for R3X</h1>

-You can use FASM (flat assembler), for writing assembly code, no, it's not x86, you have to include the assembly header in "src/programs/include/libR3X.pkg", which defines macros for instructions.
-You can then use R3X instructions, which will be compiled to R3X bytecode.
-For instructions supported see "docs/CPU.html and docs/Opcodes.html".<br>
-...<br>
-Or you can use the tinyBASIC compiler to generate R3X assembly code and then compile it using fasm. (you'll need the assembly header).
+You can use Flat Assembler (there are examples in the src/programs directory), or use the t++ programming language to write code for R3X.
+(See: docs/T++.html)

 <h1>Possible set of features?</h1>
 * File I/O